64kramsystem/personal_notes/topics/github_actions.md

 For the main example, see [Ruby generic tasks](#ruby-generic-tasks).

+WATCH OUT!
+The configuration files are not legal YAML (!).

 ### Expressions

 Expressions are wrapped in double curly braces: `{{ expression }}`.